 Multiple areas of our business rely on certain third-party software obtained under licenses from other companies.
 We anticipate that we will continue to rely on such third-party software in the future.
 Unforeseen issues may arise in third-party software platforms which may have an adverse impact on our operations.
 Integration of new third-party software or modifications to our existing third-party software may require substantial investment of our time and resources.
-The inability to integrate or operate third-party software successfully or the inadequacy of third-party software is significant and we expect it to increase in the future.
+The inability to integrate or operate third-party software successfully or the inadequacy of third-party software may have a material adverse impact on our operations.
+In addition, the cost of third-party software is significant and we expect it to increase in the future.
 If we have issues with the functionality or expense of third-party software, we may not be able to find acceptable alternatives in a timely manner or at all.
 Many of the risks associated with the use of third-party software cannot be eliminated, and these risks could negatively affect our business.